jeremie1207/extract-contact-information/README.md

 contact-extractor https://example.com
 ```

-The tool would analyze the page and produce an output file containing the contact information it discovered.
+The tool would analyze the page and produce an output containing the contact information it discovered.

 ---